PyVRP/PyVRP/README.md

 - Multiple depots (multi-depot VRP);
 - Optional clients with prizes for visiting (prize collecting, team orienteering problem).

-The implementation builds on Thibaut Vidal's [HGS-CVRP][8], but has been completely redesigned to be easy to use as a highly customisable Python package, while maintaining speed and state-of-the-art performance.
-Users can customise various aspects of the algorithm using Python, including population management, crossover strategies, granular neighbourhoods and operator selection in the local search.
-Additionally, for advanced use cases such as supporting additional VRP variants, users can build and install PyVRP directly from the source code.

 PyVRP is available on the Python package index as `pyvrp`.
 It may be installed in the usual way as
 ```